 This procedure measures the pressure in your pulmonary arteries.
 It also shows how well your heart is pumping blood to the rest of your body.
-Right heart catheterization (KATH-e-ter-i-ZA-shun) can find any leaks between the left and right side of the heart.
+Right heart catheterization (KATH-e-ter-i-ZA-shun) can find any leaks between the left and right sides of the heart.

 During this procedure, a thin, flexible tube called a catheter is put into a blood vessel in your groin (upper thigh) or neck.
 The tube is then threaded into the right side of your heart and into the pulmonary arteries.
 Through the tube, your doctor can do diagnostic tests and test treatments on your heart.

 Tests To Look for the Underlying Cause of Pulmonary Hypertension

 Lung function tests measure the size of your lungs, how much air you can breathe in and out, how fast you can breathe air out, and how well your lungs deliver oxygen to your blood.
 These tests can help find an underlying lung disease that may be causing PH.

 This test measures the level of oxygen in your blood overnight.
 A low oxygen level during sleep is common in PH, and it can cause the condition to worsen.

 For this test, a small light is attached to your fingertip, earlobe, or toe.
 A machine that’s attached to the light measures the amount of oxygen in your blood throughout the night.
 In the morning, the light is removed and your oxygen levels are recorded.
 Overnight oximetry can be done at home or in a sleep lab.

 This test measures air and blood flow in your lungs.
 A lung VQ scan can show whether there are blood clots in your lung’s blood vessels.